 If you have experience as a teacher or after-school program director/counselor, you require at least

-How do I prove my qualifications and/or experience?: Submit a resume, or a letter explaining in detail, your qualifications.
+How do I prove my qualifications and/or experience?

 Other person acceptable to the Department” shall mean a person who is certified Advanced First Aid and Cardiopulmonary Resuscitation for the Professional Rescuer (CPR Pro*) by an approved provider or equivalent courses.

-If your Health Director is a professional and is on site, he/she must also possess a CPR Pro and Advance First Aid Certification.
+If your Health Director is a medical professional and will be on site, he/she must also possess a CPR Pro and Advance First Aid Certification.

-If your health director is off site, you must have an on-site designee or assistant Health Director certified in CPR Pro and Advance First Aid.
+If your Health Director is off site, there must br an On-site Designee (or Assistant Health Director) certified in CPR Pro and Advance First Aid.